Genusbiz/docs/terminology.md

 ## Advanced expressions

-To be able to compute or calculate values, Genus App Platform offers advanced expressions.
+To be able to compute or calculate values, Genus Apps offers advanced expressions.

 Advanced expressions consists of a set of words, i.e. a finite string of letters, symbols or tokens, and adhering to a formal grammar, i.e. a set of rules for combining the set of words.